SAFE-Stack/docs/docs/recipes/ui/routing-with-elmish.md

 !!! warning "Pin Feliz.Core to V3"
     At the time of writing, the published version of the SAFE template does not have the version of `Feliz.Core` pinned; this can create problems when installing dependencies.

-    If you are using version v.4.2.0 of the template, pin `Feliz.Core` to version 3 in `paket.depedencies` at the root of the project
+    If you are using version v.4.2.0 of the template, pin `Fable.Core` to version 3 in `paket.depedencies` at the root of the project

     ```.diff title="paket.dependencies"
     ...